jonashackt/molecule-ansible-docker-aws/README.md

     shell: "/usr/bin/dockerd -H unix:///var/run/docker.sock > dockerd.log 2>&1 &"
 ```

-As the `ubuntu:bionic` Docker image is sligthly stripped down compared to a "real" Ubuntu virtual machine, we need to install the `gpg` package at first.

-After that the Docker installation has to be executed just in the same way as on a virtual machine using Vagrant.
+First the Docker installation has to be executed just in the same way as on a virtual machine using Vagrant.
 So we simply re-use the existing Docker role here - so we´re not forced to copy code!

 Then really being able to run Docker-in-Docker we need to do three things: